Starting a Food Forest

 Significant Production

-A well-designed food forest on half an acre can supply a significant portion of a family's fruit, nut, and vegetable needs.
-Management time decreases.
-System is largely self-sustaining for nutrients.
+A well-designed food forest on half an acre can supply a large portion of a family's fruit, nut, and vegetable needs.
+Management time drops.

-Harvest: Abundant โ fruit trees, nut trees, shrubs, herbs, root crops
+Harvest: Abundant โ tree fruits, nuts, shrubs, herbs, root crops

 Year 10+